UDR Shareholder/Stockholder Letter Transcript:

 1

-Advanced our innovation efforts to deliver greater resident satisfaction, reduce resident turnover, and
+Advanced our innovation efforts to deliver greater resident satisfaction, improve resident retention and

-enhance associate resources, thereby positioning the Company well for years to come.
-I thank Scott
+length of stay, and enhance associate resources, thereby positioning the Company well for years to come.

-Adhered to capital market signals and maintained disciplined capital allocation.
-We opportunistically
+Adhered to capital market signals and maintained disciplined capital allocation, growing the Company

 Maintained a solid BBB+/Baa1 investment grade rating.
-I am grateful for Joe Fisher, Abe Claude, and their
+I am grateful to Joe Fisher, Abe Claude, and their

 teams for positioning our balance sheet with minimal debt maturities through 2026 while enhancing

-Expanded our commitment to environmental, social, and governance ( ESG ) goals, as evidenced by a
+Expanded our commitment to environmental, social, and governance ( ESG ) goals, as evidenced by UDR

-Sector Leader designation by GRESB2 and again being named to Newsweek s list of America s Most
+in the Outstanding Developer category, and being named to Newsweek s list of America s Most

-Institutional Investor offers annual rankings on corporates, buy-side and sell-side research, hedge funds, fixed income and asset management.
+Extel (formerly Institutional Investor) offers annual rankings on corporates, buy-side and sell-side research, hedge funds, fixed income and asset

-These rankings have become known as the benchmark for excellence and a published position is confirmation directly from investors and/or
+management.
+These rankings have become known as the benchmark for excellence and a published position is confirmation directly from

 1745 Shea Center Dr., Suite 200